archieskulkarni/Engima/README.md

-# OTR-CHAT-APP
+# Enigma

-This project is still under progress
+This project is still under progress.

-OTR-CHAT-APP implements the Off-The-Record messaging or OTR Protocol.
+Engima is a chat application that implements the Off-The-Record messaging or OTR Protocol.

 Off-the-Record (OTR) Messaging allows you to have private conversations over instant messaging by providing: